simonf7/tocc/README.md

    Using `compare(1, 2)` or `compare("one", "two")` the compiler will use the correct version of the function.

-   This can be emulated using the PHP magic function `__call` - a simple class to implementing a function `compare` to compare either numbers or strings -
+   This can be emulated using the PHP magic function `__call` - a simple class to implement a function `compare` to compare either numbers or strings -

    ```php
    /**